AndresMGA/harmonica_react/README.md

 >### UPDATE STATE - onTimeUpdate(time)...
 ```
     This function is triggered by <AudioPlayer>
-    Checks current playback time for new events
+    Checks current playback time for matching event
+    in events.json

-    If new event is due:
+    If a new event is due:
         - passes new cursor position to <ScoreSVG>
         - passes new tab to <HarmonicaMoving>
 ```